exoclime/VULCAN/README.md

 Photochemical kinetics for exoplanetary atmospheres, a fast and easy-to-use python code.
 VULCAN is implemented with the equilibrium chemistry code [FastChem](https://github.com/exoclime/FastChem)  created by Daniel Kitzmann, Joachim Stock, to initialise a state in chemical equilibrium.

-The theory paper of the first version of VULCAN (without photochemistry) can be found here: https://arxiv.org/abs/1607.00409 This is currectly a release candidate version.
+The theory papers of VULCAN can be found here: https://arxiv.org/abs/2108.01790 (with photochemistry) and https://arxiv.org/abs/1607.00409 (without photochemistry).
+This is currently a release candidate version.
 Any questions or feedbacks is welcome and can be sent to [Shami Tsai](mailto:shang-min.tsai@physics.ox.ac.uk)

 * Running with realtime plotting:\
 ![Running with realtime plotting](demo/demo.gif)